Here's How Warren Finds $20.5 Trillion To Pay For 'Medicare For All'

 This question — what to pay hospitals and doctors — is a big part of what determines how much Medicare for All would cost.
 That's because Medicare pays doctors and hospitals much less than private insurance.

-"This plan aggressively constrains the price of health care, paying doctors, hospitals, and drug companies much less," said Larry Levitt, executive vice president for health policy at the Kaiser Family Foundation.
+"This plan aggressively constrains the price of health care, paying doctors, hospitals and drug companies much less," said Larry Levitt, executive vice president for health policy at the Kaiser Family Foundation.
 "There would be a lot of adjustment required from from hospitals and doctors as their incomes go down."

 Just how seismic such a shift would be would depend in part on how fast the transition is, he added.